forcedotcom/sfdx-scanner/docs/_articles/en/scanner-commands/run.md

 ## Example

 Invoking without specifying any rules causes all rules to be run.
-Following evaluates all rules against somefile.js.
+The following evaluates all rules against somefile.js.

 ```bash
 $ sfdx scanner:run --format xml --target "somefile.js"
 ```

 Specifying multiple categories or rulesets is treated as a logical OR.
-Following example evaluates all rules in the Design and Best Practices categories, and all rules in the Braces ruleset.
+The following example evaluates all rules in the Design and Best Practices categories, and all rules in the Braces ruleset.
 ```bash
 $ sfdx scanner:run --format xml --target "somefile.js" --category "Design,Best Practices" --ruleset "Braces"
 ```

 Wrap globs in quotes.
-Following example evaluates rules against all .js files below the current directory, except for IgnoreMe.js.
+The following example evaluates rules against all .js files below the current directory, except for IgnoreMe.js.

 Unix example:
 ```bash